The Bankrate promise

 Other structures coverage

 When you have detached structures on your property, other structures coverage is designed to protect them.
 These detached structures can include detached garages, sheds, barns, gazebos and fences.

 Coverage for your personal belongings will pay the value of your damaged or lost possessions, including furniture, electronics, clothing and collectibles.
 Even trees, plants and shrubs are covered in some cases.
 Coverage for personal items also includes items that are stored off-premises.

-If you are unsure about how much coverage you need, the Insurance Information Institute suggests conducting a home inventory to determine the right home insurance coverage plan for you.
+If you are unsure about how much coverage you need, you can conduct a home inventory to determine the right home insurance coverage plan for you.